Computer Use Policy

 These computer use guidelines may be revised by the library staff, as needed.
 The Library Code of Conduct applies to acceptable behaviors for computer users.

-Facilities for Adult Library Card Holders: The Library provides public access computers for registered patrons with library accounts in good standing that are available on a first-come, first-served basis.
-Under certain conditions, a patron without a library card may be allowed a one hour session.
+Computers for Adult Library Users: The Library provides public access computers for registered patrons with library accounts and visitors that are available on a first-come, first-served basis.

-Computers for Young Adults: The Library provides computers specifically for young adults (ages 12 to 17) with library accounts in good standing that are available on a first-come, first served basis.
+Computers for Young Adults: The Library provides computers specifically for young adults (ages 12 to 17) with library accounts and young adult visitors that are available on a first-come, first served basis.

-Computers for Children: The Children’s computers are available on a first-come, first-served basis to children with library accounts in good standing.
+Computers for Children: The Children’s computers are available on a first-come, first-served basis to children with library accounts and juvenile visitors.
 Children may have a maximum of four (4) 30-minute computer sessions per day.
 The Library provides three types of computers for children:

 - Toddler computers (no internet access), for young children and children without library cards or parental/guardian permission;